Career Timeline of Lorde: Major Achievements and Milestones

 June 2017: Release of Melodrama

-In June 2017, Lorde's second studio album, Melodrama, was released to widespread critical acclaim and debuted at number one on the US Billboard 200.
+In June 2017, Lorde released her album Melodrama to widespread critical acclaim.
+The album debuted at number one on the US Billboard 200.

-In December 2017, Lorde cancelled her scheduled June 2018 concert in Israel following an online campaign by Palestinian solidarity activists supporting the Boycott, Divestment and Sanctions (BDS) campaign.
-She admitted she was unaware of the political turmoil and felt cancelling was the right decision at this time.
-Billboard also included Lorde on their 2017 edition of 21 Under 21, while Forbes included her in their 30 Under 30 Asia list.
+In December 2017, Lorde cancelled her scheduled June 2018 concert in Israel after an online campaign supporting the Boycott, Divestment and Sanctions (BDS) campaign.
+Lorde admitted she was unaware of the political turmoil there and felt cancelling was the right decision.
+This decision was welcomed by pro-Palestine groups but criticized by pro-Israel groups.
+This cancellation was a controversy.

 2017: Release of Melodrama